discourse/discourse/DEVELOPER-ADVANCED.md

 # Discourse Advanced Developer Install Guide

 This guide is aimed at advanced Rails developers who have installed their own Rails apps before.
-If you are new to rails, you are likely much better off with our **[Discourse Advanced Developer Guide](https://github.com/discourse/discourse/blob/master/DEVELOPER-ADVANCED.md)**.
+If you are new to rails, you are likely much better off with our **[Discourse Vagrant Developer Guide](https://github.com/discourse/discourse/blob/master/VAGRANT.md)**.
-The advanced guide also contains instructions on how to provision your own Vagrant VM.

 ## First Steps